-- Community Health Education – we provide you with a variety of topics or you can choose your own topic to teach a class to the local communities that will help build and strengthen the people through health and wellness.
+- Community Health Education – We provide you with a variety of topics or you can choose your own topic to teach a class to the local communities that will help build and strengthen the people through health and wellness.

 - Blogger & Trip Historian – Do you love to write?
 Do you want to be in the know?
 Send out the daily blog of important clinic events to the team’s family and friends.
-Speak with a team member in each department at the end of the day to capture their special story and write a short blog that helps family and friends at home (and on the IMR FaceBook page, tweets, hashtags and Instagram!) to be part of the action!
+Speak with a team member in each department at the end of the day to capture their special story and write a short blog that helps family and friends at home (and on the IMR Facebook page, tweets, hashtags and Instagram!) to be part of the action!

 - Well Care Pharmacy Team – Be part of a nightly team that pre-packs over-the-counter medications for use the next day!
 Work with a group of your team members to prepare medications in advance that are commonly used.
 This is a great way to get to know your fellow team members!
-Pre-packing commonly used medications significantly cuts down the weight times in pharmacy and helps us see more patients.
+Pre-packing commonly used medications significantly cuts down the wait times in pharmacy and helps us see more patients.
 You will learn about the uses and common doses of a wide range of medications used in clinic.

-- Patient Registration and Intake – Every patient has a registration form either electronic or paper where we capture important data.
+- Patient Registration and Intake – Every patient has a registration form, either electronic or paper, where we capture important data.
 Starting this process and registering the patients at the front end of clinic is essential.

 - Patient escort services – Responsible for checking the patient’s intake form and ensuring that the patient receives comprehensive care from every provider, based on their health history and requests for care.
 This role keeps our clinic moving and helps us see many more patients each day.

 - Photo Documentarian – Photograph designated patients and capture individual stories of interesting and important cases.
 Interview patients about experiences and document these for IMR.

 - Statistics Team – Be part of a nightly team to capture the disease statistics from the clinic day.
 This is an extremely important task for future teams.
 All data is reported to the Ministry of Health and local health officials after the trip.
-Learn about the common diseases and treatments seen in clinic Gain an understanding of the demographics of our patients.
+Learn about the common diseases and treatments seen in clinic and gain an understanding of the demographics of our patients.
 Identify trends and gain an understanding of health disparities in different communities.